Use Migration Assistant with MacBook Air over Airport / WiFi

 Later MacBook Air models have Apple’s Thunderbolt port, which Migration Assistant supports – but as of this post it would be rare to use Migration Assistant to another Mac with Thunderbolt.

 Creating a wireless network will allow the newer Mac (Air) to connect to the older Mac without FireWire or Ethernet.
 However even with WiFi, the two Mac’s won’t be able to communicate properly for use with Migration Assistant unless Internet Sharing is enabled.
 Internet Sharing turns on the Macs DHCP server, thus allowing IP addresses to be assigned to the newer Mac (Air).
+You should also check the Fortinet website to see a comparison between SDN and SD-WAN software to see what’s better for you.

 Notes about Migration Assistant over wireless: